animatlabs/animatlabs.github.io/_posts/2023-06-23-clean-architecture.md

 ## Introduction

 Clean Architecture is an architectural approach that prioritizes maintainability, scalability, and testability in software development.
 In this article, I will explain Clean Architecture in detail, including its purpose, intended audience, implementation guidelines, and the benefits it offers.
-We will also explore the "why, who, when, and where" aspects of Clean Architecture in the context of 2023.
+We will also explore the "why, who, when, and where" aspects of Clean Architecture.

 ## Understanding Clean Architecture